Database Explorer

 aggregation('SUM(category_total)', 'SUM')

-the aggregation function to apply to intermediate results.
+specifies that the SUM function should be applied to the intermediate results.

 Insert, Update & Delete